How to Pack for a 3-Week Vacation

 Choose the Right Luggage

-Start with the foundation: your luggage.
-For most travelers, a carry-on sized roller suitcase plus a personal item like a backpack or tote offers the ideal balance of mobility and space.
-If you’re checking a bag, stick with a medium-sized suitcase—not an oversized one that becomes a burden.
+Let’s start with your foundation: your luggage.
+For most travelers, a carry-on-sized roller suitcase plus a personal item like a large backpack or tote bag offers the ideal balance of mobility and space.
+If you do check a bag, choose a medium-sized suitcase, not an oversized one that becomes a burden.

 Opt for lightweight, durable materials and compartments that help with organization.
 Compression packing cubes, for example, save space while keeping items tidy.
 If your trip includes multiple flights or train rides, look for spinner wheels and a suitcase that can handle uneven terrain.
-Brands like Away, Samsonite and Monos offer travel-tested options.
+Brands like Away, Samsonite, and Monos offer travel, terrain, and longevity-tested suitcases.

 Build a Capsule Wardrobe

-The secret to packing light without sacrificing style?
-A capsule wardrobe.
-Choose neutral colors and breathable fabrics that can be layered and mixed.
-Think 3–5 tops, 2–3 bottoms, one versatile dress or jumpsuit, and a lightweight jacket.
+A capsule wardrobe includes neutral colors and breathable fabrics that can be layered and mixed.
+Think 3 to 5 tops, 2 to 3 bottoms, one versatile dress or jumpsuit, and a lightweight jacket.
+This way, you have options without sacrificing style.

-Stick to a simple color palette—blacks, grays, whites, navy or earth tones work well—so everything goes together.
-Add a few accessories to change up your look, like a scarf, belt or statement earrings.
+Simple colors such as blacks, grays, whites, navy, or earth tones work well to allow your pieces to complement each together.
+Add a few accessories to change up your look, like a scarf, belt, or statement earrings.
 Shoes take up space, so limit yourself to three pairs: one walking shoe, one dressier option, and one sandal or casual shoe.
 Merino wool and quick-dry fabrics are your friend, especially if you plan to do laundry halfway through the trip.

 Think in Layers for Varied Climates